DrPaulBrewer/multicoresql/README.md

 Issue:  The linker can not load the shared library `/usr/local/lib/libmulticoresql.so` because it doesn't know that it is available for system wide use.

-Fix:  Once the files are installed in `/usr/local` as `root`, refresh the ldconfig
+Fix:  Once the files are installed in `/usr/local`, then as `root` refresh the ldconfig

     sudo ldconfig